The Mystery of Bill Berrien

 That seemingly insular life ended abruptly when Berrien was able to join the notoriously tough Navy SEALs and served as a Team Officer and Platoon Commander, graduating from the Naval Officer Candidate School as a Distinguished Naval Graduate and receiving the ‘Fire In The Gut’ Award from their Basic Underwater Demolition/SEAL Training class, as one description notes.

 He then went back to school, getting a masters in international economics at John Hopkins University (1999-2001) and an MBA at Harvard University (2000-2002).
-By then he was in his mid-30s and still hadn’t decided what his career would be.
-His LinkedIn profile shows no job or schooling for two years after the Harvard degree.
+By then he was in his mid-30s and still hadn’t begun his career.
+His first job after this may have been the result of his Navy Seal training: His LinkedIn profile shows he was a “Lean Six Sigma Black Belt” two years for GE Health Care.
+After this he became a global product manager for the company for two years.

-But no Milwaukee area address shows up online until he purchased (in 2009) his Lake Dr. home in Whitefish Bay, with five bedrooms and 4.5 bathrooms, for $625,000.
+No Milwaukee area address shows up online with Berrien’s name until he purchased (in 2009) his Lake Dr. home in Whitefish Bay, with five bedrooms and 4.5 bathrooms, for $625,000.
 He has called himself a “Southeast Wisconsin community leader, including 12 years of volunteer-parent-coaching his two sons in youth and high school lacrosse and serving on the boards of multiple charities.”

 In 2012, Berrien purchased the small New Berlin-based manufacturing business Pindel Global Precision Inc. and made himself the chief executive officer.
 The purchase price is unknown but one estimate put its annual revenue at $16 million and another analysis estimated it had 75 employees.
-Given Berrien’s short career in business, just eight years up to that point, it seems likely the money to buy the company came from his father.
+Given Berrien’s short career in business up to that point, it’s worth asking: did the money to buy the company came from his father?

 Berrien also calls himself the CEO of Liberty Precision Manufacturing, which was a division of Pindel that has spun off from it.
 Information on both companies is sketchy.
 The publication Collegiate Water Polo Association wrote a story quoting Paul Jelacic, vice president of commercial banking at Old National Bank, who said “Bill has grown a world-class team of advanced manufacturing professionals.
 Pindel actively recruits and hires veterans, and several leaders throughout the company are veterans.”